 Can you tell us about the show and what do you find most rewarding about working on the series?

 I love being part of a show that sheds a light on the history of the civil rights movement to a younger generation.
 It’s in a story they relate to and can understand, instead of just being in a history book.
 It is really exciting to create a show that hasn’t been done for the younger teens before.

 How do you find the experience playing a character from the 1960s?

 So fun!
 The clothes, the hair, the mannerisms and language were so fun to play with and develop.
 We have an amazing hair/makeup and wardrobe team.
 They spend hours sourcing vintage clothes and hair and makeup looks.
 It’s pretty amazing.

 Do you remember what the first scene was that you filmed for A Girl Named Jo?

 I think it was a scene between Annie (LeBlanc), Addison (Riecke) and myself.
 We became friends right away.
 Working with them was so fun.
 The whole cast was really close which shows in our scenes together.

-What do you remember from your time on set of Oz the Great and Powerful and was this your first time on a set?
+What do you remember from your time on set of Oz the Great and Powerful?

 How did you get into acting and is it something you always wanted to do?